1 / 50

 A. the same maximum axle weight for any axle spacing.

-B. less maximum axle weight for axles that are close together.
+B. less maximum axle weight for axles that are far apart.

-C. less maximum axle weight for axles that are far apart.
+C. less maximum axle weight for axles that are close together.

 A bridge formula permits less maximum axle weight for axles that are closer together.
 This is to prevent overloading bridges and roadways